nemster/radix_pump/README.md

 This method returns both base coins and coins in normal mode, while return only base coins in liquidation mode.

+A `RemoveLiquidityEvent` is issued.

 ### swap

-This method allows a user to swap one coin for another paying less fees than sell + buy methods.
+This method allows a user to buy and sell coins for base boins or swap one coin for another.

 ```
 CALL_METHOD